Key to industrial processing of cannabis (hemp) stalks is separating the fiber from the core hurd. Modern technology is

 My response was: That's not realistic.
 It will never be able to process 10/tons per hour.
-They went ahead ~ it was worked based upon their current machines.
+They went ahead ~ it was work based upon their current machines.
 We managed to find hemp stalk to test in the machine (hemp is not legal in India, so this was another significant challenge).
-First machine turned everything to dust.
+This first machine turned everything to dust.
 Back to the drawing boards.

-In this case, we found stalks from northern India and had them hauled 2000 miles to the machine shop.
-Testing would be needed to verify the design and we were having more serious problems finding tons of hemp stalk to process.
-A friend of mine was in Europe - asked by contact Mark if he could supply baled stalk.
+Next, we found stalks from northern India and had them hauled 2000 miles to the machine shop.
+Testing would be needed to verify the design and we were having serious problems finding tons of hemp stalk to process.
+A friend of mine was in Europe - she asked my contact Mark if he could supply baled stalk.
 "Sorry, we run it through a forage harvester and feed our cows."

 To make the long story short, we brought the design home to a farm machine engineering company in Bradford, Ontario.
 Project is underway.

 Our new R-2 machine design will be available 2019.

 We will be publishing design specifications and performance results.
 Alliance Members will receive full details and unrestricted access to the R-2 project.